What to Expect on Your Glider Ride Over Vancouver Island

 This is the moment that converts skeptics into soaring enthusiasts.
 The absence of engine noise is profound; you can actually hear the wind whispering over the wings and hold normal conversations without the need for headsets.
 It's the closest thing to bird-like flight humans can experience.

-Soaring: Reading Nature's Invisible Map
+Soaring: Reading Nature's Invisible Cues

 What does it feel like?
 Passengers often describe it as: